oxheadalpha/teztnets/janet-about.markdown

 #### Alternative: Use docker

-To join Ghostnet with docker, open a shell in the container:
+To join Janet with docker, open a shell in the container:

 ```
 docker run -it --entrypoint=/bin/sh tezos/tezos:v19.0